Viewing Media Room|Visit HelloBC

 The Pipe Mountain Coaster at Revelstoke Mountain Resort | Kari Medig

-3. By Local Guide
+3. With a Local Guide

 Nuxalk Nation, Thorsen Creek, Great Bear Rainforest | Callum Snape

 For a low-impact and accessible experience with incredible panoramas, check out the Sea to Sky Gondola outside Squamish.
-Here guests can ascend in minutes to the coastal subalpine where they’ll find well-graded trails that provide access for all abilities, backed by sweeping views of Howe Sound.
+Guests ascend in minutes to the coastal subalpine where they’ll find well-graded trails that provide access for all abilities, backed by sweeping views of Howe Sound.
 Also check out the British Columbia Mobility Opportunities Society for a great community of people dedicated to improving access to the outdoors for everyone.

-4. By Natural Healing
+4. With Natural Healing

 Sometimes we need a good reset; a moment to hit pause on life and seek wellness and healing in nature.
-BC is home to many unique mountainside natural hot springs, resort spas, and retreat centres ready to soothe.
+BC is home to mountainside natural hot springs, resort spas, and retreat centres ready to soothe.

-Soaking in the pool at Fairmont Hot Springs in the Kootenay Rockies | Kari Medig
+Fairmont Hot Springs | Kari Medig

 Farther north, near Kitimat, experience a hot springs and waterfall tour through towering fjords with Northern BC Jet Boat Tours.

-5. By Rivers
+5. Along the Rivers

-Rearguard Falls Provincial Park | Image Credit: Kelly Funk
+Rearguard Falls Provincial Park | Kelly Funk

 In the Thompson Okanagan, one of the best whitewater rivers in BC sits under the towering 3,959-m (12,970-foot) peak of Mount Robson.
 Book a tour with Mount Robson Whitewater for a three- or six-hour experience navigating Class 3 rapids.